 Mr. Novella’s definition is an excellent way to define someone with common sense and a healthy mind.
 Learn how you can develop this skill set no matter what you believe.

 Healthy Mindset Tips

 Almost everyone you talk to would agree with the above statement about a skeptic.
-Likewise, the religious believer would agree, that is, as long as they can qualify what they think is reliable evidence.
+Even those involved in religion would agree, that is, as long as they can qualify what they think is reliable evidence.
 It’s why learning to question things is also prudent.

 A healthy skeptical outlook differs from being a cynic.
 A cynic is someone with a cynical or pessimistic attitude concerning everything.
 Being skeptical is not an attitude.
 It is the philosophy of questioning things.
 On the other hand, a skeptical mindset is being open-minded but also validating the evidence.
 Here is the best way to gain and maintain this perspective:

 1) Eliminate Negative Programming

 2) Practice Self-Care

 Add elements of self-care to your daily routine.
 Self-care isn’t selfish if you do it in moderation.
 Being good to yourself is a healthy mindset for the spiritual explorer.
 And, it is just as important as the other tips.

 3) Learn to Research

 Use the scientific method to determine fact from fiction.
 Enhance your critical thinking skills.
 Study and use the toolbox of logic, including logical reasoning, spotting logical fallacies, and the truth-seekers axioms.
 These mental tools will help you avoid many common pitfalls of a culture immersed in religious dogma and commercialism.

 4) Strive to be a Freethinker

 A Skeptical Mindset And the Scientific Method

 It’s a friendly way of saying that all hypotheses and claims need to stand up to rigorous scientific processes and verifiable evidence.
 However, one should be on guard.
 Learn to spot the inconsistencies.
 The true meaning of skepticism has nothing to do with doubt, disbelief, or negativity.